Love ’em or hate ’em, smart motorways are here to stay. But, there’s a problem.

 If you’re on lanes two, three or four:

-Breakdowns on these lanes need to be dealt with by Highways England or the police, as all lanes will most likely have to be closed.
+Breakdowns on these lanes need to be dealt with by the police or the local highways agency, as all lanes will most likely have to be closed.

 The smart motorway debate is an ongoing one.